Unity-Technologies/ml-agents/docs/Basic-Guide.md

 3. In the **Project** window, go to `Assets/ML-Agents/Examples/3DBall/Brains` folder and drag the **3DBallLearning** Brain to the `Brains` property under `Braodcast Hub` in the `Ball3DAcademy` object in the **Inspector** window.

    **Note:** Assigning a Brain to an agent (dragging a Brain into the `Brain` property of the agent) means that the Brain will be making decision for that agent.
-Whereas dragging a Brain into the Broadcast Hub means that the Brain will be exposed to the Python process.
+If the Agent uses a LearningBrain either Python controls the Brain or the model on the Brain does.

    ![Set Brain to External](images/mlagents-SetBrainToTrain.png)